dan-sprague/dan-sprague.github.io/_posts/2025-02-02-llmthinking.markdown

 $$\hat{p}(x_1,...,x_n) = f_{LLM}(x_1,...,x_n)$$

 The problem encountered by modern LLMs is that building a very good likelihood estimator $f_{LLM}$, where $f$ represents an arbitrary language model, was only half the problem.
 The other half, as with DNA, is to generate the best response given input to the model.
+This is equivalent to finding the maximum of the likelihood function $f_{LLM}$.
 However, this requires checking all $M^n$ possible sequences, where $M$ is the number of tokens the model chooses at any point.

 The set of sequences is therefore distributed as defined by the LLM.